 Tube Flaring Process

 A common flaring tool is used to make both single and double flares, and the most used angle for both is 45°.
 A die block with holes in it is used for the process.
 The holes allow different diameters of tubing to be handled correctly.
-A clamp then locks the ends of the tube into the holes, and makes a clean cut at the end in order for the most precise flaring.
+A clamp then locks the ends of the tube into the holes and makes a clean cut at the end for the most precise flaring.
 A yoke with a cone-shaped compressor is attached to the die block and fits over the top of the clamped tube end.
 A t-shaped handle is used to move the compressor screw into the tube under great pressure, forcing a single flare at the end of the tube.
 The size of the flare depends on how far the end of the tube extends beyond the clamp of the die block.
-To create a double lap flare, the process is the same; however the tube is turned slightly by adapters to create the double lap.
-The process of flaring can be time consuming as the resulting flare has to be big enough to fit snugly against the fitting, but small enough to fit the flare nut threads accurately.
+The process is the same to create a double lap flare; however, the tube is turned slightly by adapters to create the double lap.
+The flaring process can be time consuming as the resulting flare has to be big enough to fit snugly against the fitting but small enough to fit the flare nut threads accurately.